Harouf

 Harouf (حاروف) is a municipality in the Nabatieh Governorate region of southern Lebanon and is located north of the Litani River.
 The village is economically important due to the presence of a famous industrial area in it known as "Marj Harouf".

 History

 In the 1596 tax records, it was named as a village in the Ottoman nahiya (subdistrict) of Sagif under the liwa' (district) of Safad, with a population of 12 households, all Muslim.
 The villagers paid a fixed tax-rate of 25% on agricultural products, such as wheat, barley, fruit trees, goats and beehives, in addition to "occasional revenues"; a total of 2,459 akçe.

 In 1875, Victor Guérin found Harouf to be a village of about 140 Metualis.
 He further noted several sarcophagi, convincing him that it was an ancient place.

+During the 2024 Lebanon war, Israel destroyed a vernacular house, more than 150 years old.

 Demographics

 In 2014, Muslims made up 99.58% of registered voters in Harouf.
 98.51% of the voters were Shiite Muslims.